Last updated on May 6th, 2022 at 05:19 am

 The Troy Lee Designs D3 is what you need if you want a downhill-focused mountain bike helmet that provides the maximum amount of protection needed.

-It is a mountain bike helmet that is specifically designed for hyper-aggressive downhill races and dirt jumps.
+It is one of the best mountain bike helmets that are specifically designed for hyper-aggressive downhill races and dirt jumps.
 But even if this is fully covered, it still is lightweight thanks to its fiberglass shell that sheds off weight.
 It also has 3D cheek pads that secure the helmet comfortably on your face.

 - It provides the maximum amount of protection compared to all the other mountain bike helmets reviewed.